 I searched the phone book (this was years before the Internet) and selected four companies to contact.
 The first three calls were very average and somewhat cold or insincere; my fourth call was to Adoptions With Love and I never had to look back.
 Not only was the woman I spoke to warm, but responsive and tender with her questions and compassion.
 She spent an hour on the phone with me listening and never trying to make me feel as though I needed to make this heart-rendering decision immediately.
 She asked me to call back in two or three days to speak with her again.

-During my pregnancy I received information packets to complete and send back so the staff at AWL could help guide me toward the family that would receive my baby girl.
+During my pregnancy, I received information packets to complete and send back to the staff at AWL could help guide me toward the family that would receive my baby girl.
 I also received a generous amount of follow-up phone calls just to see how I was doing and to offer continued support during those short but precious nine months.

 I waited until I was six months along to share the news with my family.
 Thankfully, I didn’t show until then, although I totally ballooned after that.
 Most of my family, and especially my younger sister, were supportive although my grandmother’s disappointment was most obvious and this was hard to accept.
 My mother, bless her heart, was very supportive although she certainly wished I would change my mind.
 It’s a struggle going against the flow of those who love you most but every part of me knew I was making the right decision for the little angel growing inside me.